LeBron James makes NBA history on a star-filled night in LA

 Inside the building, dozens of celebrities gathered to witness history: Denzel Washington, Jay-Z, Bad Bunny, LL Cool J, Usher, Andy Garcia and countless others.
 Dozens of basketball greats also turned out, including Lakers heroes James Worthy and Bob McAdoo along with Dwyane Wade.

 The biggest star in the crowd was Abdul-Jabbar, who has verbally sparred with James in public over issues not directly related to basketball.
-The Lakers legend known to all as Cap wasn’t about to miss history.
+The Lakers legend known to all as Cap wasn’t about to miss history, and he shared a warm hug with James before ceremonially exchanging a basketball in a simple, touching gesture.

+Although the final score chafed him, James said he’ll never forget this stop on his two-decade journey.

 AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports